-Please be sure to talk with your medical provider, nurse, or social worker about any questions you may have.
+Please be sure to talk with your medical provider, nurse or social worker about any questions or worries you may have.
+Here are some questions families ask most often.

-Will there be an autopsy?
+Will there be a fetal examination (autopsy)?

-You may choose whether or not to have an autopsy for your baby.
-It may be several weeks before the results of the autopsy become available, but the examination is usually completed within a few days.
-Once the results are available, your medical provider or genetic counselor will contact you by phone to review the autopsy results and answer your questions.
-Oftentimes, results from an autopsy can help answer questions about what caused or contributed to the death, but this cannot be guaranteed.
-Autopsies are provided at no cost.
+You may choose whether or not to have a fetal examination.
+It may be several weeks before the results become available, but the examination is usually completed within a few days.
+Once the results are available, your medical provider or genetic counselor will contact you to review the examination results and answer your questions.
+Often results from an examination can help answer questions about what caused or contributed to the loss, but this cannot be guaranteed.
+Fetal examinations are billed to your insurance provider.
+If the examination is not fully covered by your insurance, pathology will wave these fees when requested.
 Arrangements, such as burial or cremation, can proceed once the physical examination portion of the autopsy is complete.

 Note: there are some genetic tests separate from the fetal examination/autopsy that may be offered and do have a cost to the family.
 These costs can be significant and are often not covered by insurance.
 Be sure you understand what your financial responsibility will be for these tests before you request to have them completed.